EN10/CIFAR/README.md

 * `imsave.py`

-save an image form cifar as jpg
+save an image from CIFAR-10 as JPG

 * `classe_lables.py`